Quinnipiac University

 Vision

-The center, as part of a thriving, 3-campus university, provides programs designed to educate and inspire women focused on achieving their personal and professional best through lifelong learning.
+The center, as part of a thriving, 3-campus university, provides programs designed to educate and inspire women and their allies who are focused on achieving their personal and professional best through lifelong learning.
 The center also facilitates connections and thereby builds and develops an engaged community, where wisdom and experience are shared with each other to educate, inspire and foster growth.

 Target Audience